aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

 Gets a [ChartArea.getFont()](../../com.aspose.cells/chartarea\#getFont--) object of the specified ChartFrame object.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use ChartFrame.Font property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [Font](../../com.aspose.cells/font)